 Table of Contents

-In order to qualify for an O1B visa, an applicant must have “distinction” in their field of arts.
-Generally, this means the applicant possesses a record of high level achievement in the field of arts, including in television, cinema, or other general forms of artistry.
+To qualify for this visa, an applicant must have “distinction” in their field of arts.
+Generally, this means the applicant possesses a record of high-level achievement in the field of arts, including in television, cinema, or other general forms of artistry.

-In order for an O1B applicant to show they hold distinction in their field of arts, they must prove that they possess a degree of skill and recognition substantially above that which is ordinarily encountered such that the applicant is prominent, renowned, leading, or well-known in their field of arts.
+For an O-1B applicant to show they hold distinction in their field of arts, they must prove that they possess a degree of skill and recognition substantially above that which is ordinarily encountered such that the applicant is prominent, renowned, leading, or well-known in their field of arts.

-The process for obtaining an O1B visa is driven by the employer of the potential employee who possesses extraordinary ability.
+The process for obtaining this visa is driven by the employer of the potential employee who possesses extraordinary ability.

 Step One: Employer Files Form I-129, Petition for Nonimmigrant Worker

-The first step to obtain an O1B visa requires the U.S. employer, U.S. agent, or foreign employer to file Form I-129, Petition for Nonimmigrant Worker with the United States Citizen and Immigration Services (USCIS) on the potential employee’s behalf.
+The first step to obtaining this visa requires the U.S. employer, U.S. agent, or foreign employer to file Form I-129, Petition for Nonimmigrant Worker with the United States Citizen and Immigration Services (USCIS) on the potential employee’s behalf.
 Commonly, a U.S. agent who is inside the U.S. will file Form I-129 on behalf of the employer.

-When submitting Form I-129, the employer must include the required evidence showing the potential employee’s qualifications for the O1B visa.
-The employer or agent must not file the form I-129 more than one year prior to the date the employer needs the potential employee’s services.
-The USCIS recommends an employer or agent file the form I-129 at least 45 days prior to the date of employment.
+When submitting Form I-129, the employer must include the required evidence showing the potential employee’s qualifications for this visa.
+The employer or agent must not file the form I-129 more than one year before the date the employer needs the potential employee’s services.
+The USCIS recommends an employer or agent file the form I-129 at least 45 days before the date of employment.

 Documentation Filed with the Form I-129